euxhenh/BinToGene/README.md

 <h2>BinToGene</h2>
 Library to convert a cell-by-bin matrix to cell-by-gene.
-This can be useful, for e.g., when one wishes to use existing gene expression tools to a sc-ATAC-seq cell-by-bin matrix.
+This can be useful, for e.g., when one wishes to use existing gene expression tools to a sc-ATAC-seq cell-by-bin matrix.</br>

 The package uses a gencode file (v34) to determine start and end locations for protein coding genes.
 This interval is then extended by fixed or gene-length